scrapinghub/shub-workflow/README.md

 for initiating it.

 There is a script, lint.sh, that you can run everytime you need from the repo root folder, but it is also executed each time you do `git commit` (provided you installed the pre-commit hook during the installation step described above).
+It checks code pep8 and typing integrity, via flake8 and mypy.

 ```
 > ./lint.sh